Chairman - Jeremy Browne

 He has been a Trustee and Committee member of a few charities, including the Organization for Blind Afro Caribbean’s.
 He volunteers with the Newham Criminal Justice Team.
 He is learning braille and rehabilitation skills at the RNCB in Hereford.
 He enjoys travelling, watching old movies and politics.

-Alice graduated with an honours degree in Economics at the University of Glasgow in 2011.
-During university Alice secured the position of an advisor at the Citizens Advice Bureau in Maryhill.
+Alice graduated with an honours degree in Economics and Politics at the University of Glasgow in 2011.
 She became visually impaired shortly after finishing her degree.
-After university, Alice moved back down to London and completed the GDL and then the LPC at the University of Law, Bloomsbury.
+After university, Alice moved back down to London and completed the GDLGDL and then the LPC at the University of Law, Bloomsbury.

 Riyaz trained at a city law firm qualifying in February 2015.
 With an interest in tax, he is now working in the tax department of a professional services firm with the aim of gaining dual qualification by completing the ICAS chartered accountancy qualification.
 Outside of work Riyaz enjoys playing goalball.